Walking or Biking

 Pass Green Lane on your right (Haven Harbour South is at the end of this lane) and Harborview Farms just beyond.
 If you'd like, make a right onto Allens Lane - a quiet little country road which dead ends at the Bay (distance is .63 miles).

-Pedal along passing farmland, homes, and Huntingfield Manor (B&B).
+Pedal along passing farmland, homes, and The Inn at Huntingfield Creek (B&B).
 Further down, you will pass Bay Shore Campground on the right overlooking the Chesapeake Bay.

 The road will bend slightly left at Trumpington Manor - Circa 1648 and listed on the National Register.
 The grand manor house is difficult to see from the road, however, it is noteworthy as you cycle by.